Are you happy with where you stand in life right now? If yes, you’re extremely lucky. If not, welcome to reality.

 When you’re aware of your failures, you’ll get a clear direction to stick to right off the bat.
 Moreover, your failures will tell you precisely what you need to fix so that the rest of the journey becomes smooth.

-Here’s an interesting article about overcoming failures: Why You Have the Fear of Failure (And How to Overcome It).
+If you have the fear of failure read this: Why You Have the Fear of Failure (And How to Overcome It)

 2. Identify Your Long-Term Vision and Values

-Whatever you plan for the future must satisfy your morals and beliefs.
+Whatever your future plans are, they must satisfy your morals and beliefs.
 Thus, before planning anything, you need to identify your life values.
 Doing so will keep you from developing a life plan that clashes with your spirituality and mental stability.
-Being in line with your values is highly crucial for a happy life.
+Being in line with your values is exceptionally crucial for a happy life.

-In case you’re a firm believer in empathy, you need to ensure that your long-term plans do not harm the people around you.
+If you’re a firm believer in empathy, you must ensure that your long-term plans do not harm the people around you.
 An empathetic individual cannot work for a makeup manufacturer that tests on animals, for example.

 3. Evaluate Yourself